bryanhce/slack-birthday-bot/README.md

 - `npx serverless package` - to test locally, compiles and bundles app into `.esbuild/.serverless/` for inspection and also compiles the code to `.esbuild/.build`.
 Everytime code change, need to rerun this command.
 - `npx serverless deploy` - to deploy the aws resources
-- `npx serverless invoke local --function slackCommand --data '{"body": {"command": "/list", "user_id": "123"}}'` - test function locally without deploying.
+- `npx serverless invoke local --function slackCommand --data '{"body": {"command": "/list", "userId": "123"}}'` - test function locally without deploying.
 If you are testing locally, need to remember to run `npx serverless package` command
 - `npx serverless invoke --function slackCommand` - test remotely after deployment
 - `npx serverless remove` - remove all deployed resources from AWS